thuy-econsys/rails_app/README.md

 If you've gone over my Wiki for [setting up PostgreSQL](https://github.com/thuy-econsys/rails_app/wiki/PostgreSQL-Setup) and set the **PGDATA** _environment variable_, no need to include option `-D` which establishes the location of your _data directory_.
 Option `-l` is for establishing location of PostgreSQL server logs, but unlike option `-D` is not necessary.

-[`config/database.yml`](https://github.com/thuy-econsys/rails_app/blob/master/config/database.yml) contains configurations for your Rails project's database.
-It relies on _environment variables_ so in your terminal, run the following scripts, replacing the angle-bracketed values with your username, password and database:
+[`config/database.yml`](https://github.com/thuy-econsys/rails_app/blob/master/config/database.yml) contains database configurations.
+It relies on _environment variables_ so in terminal, run the following scripts, replacing the angle-bracketed values with your username, password and database:
 ```bash
 $ cat << EOF >> ~/.bash_profile
 > export PG_USERNAME=<user_name>